-- (a) Each board, commission and other body (including the Board of Education) and department, office, and other agency and official of the City ("Department") which seeks an appropriation shall, not later than February March 15, submit to the Director of Finance a report budget proposal.
-The Board of Aldermen shall be empowered to create the specific format of these budget proposals.
-The Mayor shall be empowered to give more time to any department unable to meet the March 15 deadline.
-Budget proposals shall containing the following: - (1) A program showing the activities to be accomplished by the Department during the ensuing fiscal year and describing any major changes from the current fiscal year together with the reasons for such changes; - (2) Estimates of revenue, other than tax revenue, presenting in parallel columns, or any other appropriate budget format established by the Director of Finance, the estimates of the total receipts to be collected during the current fiscal year, estimates of the total receipts to be collected in the ensuing fiscal year, and an estimate of available surplus for the current year; - (3) Itemized estimates of expenditures, presenting in parallel columns, or any other appropriate budget format established by the Director of Finance, estimates of the total expenditures for the current fiscal year, and the amount requested for the ensuing fiscal year; and - (4) Such other information as may be reasonably requested by the Mayor or by the Board of Aldermen or by the Board of Apportionment and Taxation or by the Director of Finance. - (b) The Director of Finance will collate the material and will provide a copy thereof to the Mayor.
+- (a) Each board, commission and other body (including the Board of Education) and department, office, and other agency and official of the City ("Department") which seeks an appropriation shall, not later than March 15, submit to the Director of Finance a budget proposal.
+The Board of Aldermen may create the specific format of these budget proposals.
+The Mayor may give more time to any department unable to meet the March 15 deadline.
+Budget proposals shall contain the following: - (1) A program showing the activities to be accomplished by the Department during the ensuing fiscal year and describing any major changes from the current fiscal year together with the reasons for such changes; - (2) Estimates of revenue, other than tax revenue, presenting in parallel columns, or any other appropriate budget format established by the Director of Finance, the estimates of the total receipts to be collected during the current fiscal year, estimates of the total receipts to be collected in the ensuing fiscal year, and an estimate of available surplus for the current year; - (3) Itemized estimates of expenditures, presenting in parallel columns, or any other appropriate budget format established by the Director of Finance, estimates of the total expenditures for the current fiscal year, and the amount requested for the ensuing fiscal year; and - (4) Such other information as may be reasonably requested by the Mayor or by the Board of Aldermen or by the Director of Finance. - (b) The Director of Finance will collate the material and will provide a copy thereof to the Mayor.